 Spotting is light vaginal bleeding outside your regular period, often with small amounts of blood.
 It may appear in underwear or on toilet paper after using the restroom.
 A panty liner usually suffices for protection, not a pad or tampon.

-Any bleeding outside your period is abnormal vaginal bleeding (intermenstrual).
-While it can indicate serious issues occasionally, it’s usually harmless.
-Consult a doctor if concerned about spotting between periods.
+Any bleeding outside your period is considered abnormal vaginal bleeding (intermenstrual bleeding) in medical terms.
+While it can occasionally indicate a more serious issue, it’s usually harmless.
+Consult a doctor if you’re concerned about spotting between periods.

 Experiencing spotting before your period can occur due to various factors, such as: